STForScratch/ScratchTools/README.md

 - We added a St. Patrick's Day feature
 - We added a *very* secret April Fool's Day feature

+# v1.8
+This was a **HUGE** update, because we added in a settings page, where you can choose which features to see in action.
+Other than that, not much happened, other than us removing one feature.
+But, we believe that both of these changes helped ScratchTools and all of its users.

 ## Fun Facts About ScratchTools
 ### ScratchTools v1.0 was approved on 2/22/22
 While ScratchTools was published later during a livestream, it was approved for the Chrome Webstore by the Google Team very late at night on 2/22/22!